 He has also been running live sound since 2001.
 He is currently FOH engineer and tour manager for Superchunk, Bob Mould, Destroyer, and The New Year, and has toured with the Dodos, The New Pornographers, CHVRCHES, David Bazan, Shearwater, Swans, John Vanderslice, and St. Vincent.

 Matthew plays in the band Tre Orsi.
 D. Boon is his hero.
-He loves bicycles and coffee and is happy to be a part of the Chicago Mastering Service family.
+He loves bicycles and coffee and is happy to be a part of the Chicago Mastering Service family as a mastering engineer.